Towards Prediction of Financial Crashes with a D-Wave Quantum Computer: Formulation of the model

-A simple network model for financial markets is proposed in Ref.~\cite{model}.
-It is made up of $n$ institutions and $m$ assets, and aims at representing the market values of institutions.
-The concept of institution and asset is quite general, i.e., institutions could be countries, banks, companies, and the like, while assets are any type of object (or derivative object) with intrinsic value.
-The ownership of assets is shared by the institutions.
-Meanwhile, there are cross-holdings between institutions, modeling the fact that part of an institution could be owned by other institutions, e.g., sovereign bonds between countries, or debt contracts between companies.
-Under these assumptions, the model can be mapped onto a network, as shown in Fig.~\ref{network}.
-We codify the prices of the $m$ assets by an $m-$dimensional vector $\vec{p}$, where the element $p_k$ represents the price of asset $k$.
+A nonlinear network model for financial markets is proposed in Ref.~\cite{crash}.
+It is made up of $n$ institutions and $m$ assets, and aims at representing the market values of institutions by mapping it onto a graph, as shown in Fig.~\ref{network}.
+We codify the prices of the $m$ assets by an $m-$dimensional vector $\vec{p} \in \mathbb{R}^m$, where the element $p_k$ represents the price of asset $k$.
 Moreover, an $n\times m$ ownership matrix ${\bf D}$ can be defined such that the element $D_{ik}\geq0$ corresponds to the percentage of asset $k$ owned by institution $i$.
 There is also an $n\times n$ ownership matrix $\mathcal{C}$ that describes the cross-holdings and self-ownerships between institutions.
 The coefficients $\mathcal{C}_{ij}$ denote the percentage of institution $j$ owned by institution $i$.
 By considering all self-ownerships (i.e., the diagonal elements) from $\mathcal{C}$ one forms a new diagonal matrix $\tilde{{\bf C}}$ which represents the self-ownership only, such that matrix ${\bf C}=\mathcal{C}-\tilde{{\bf C}}$ codifies all cross-holdings.
 The equity value $V_i$ of institution $i$ is defined by summing up its ownership of all assets and cross-holdings, $V_i=\Sigma_kD_{ik}p_k+\Sigma_jC_{ij}V_j$.
-One thus obtains a matrix equation $\vec{V}={\bf D}\vec{p}+{\bf C}\vec{V}$, where equity value vector $\vec{V}$ is an $n-$dimensional vector.
-Accordingly, the market value is the equity value rescaled with its self-ownership, resulting in the market value vector $\vec{v}=\tilde{{\bf C}}\vec{V}$.
+One thus obtains a matrix equation $\vec{V}={\bf D}\vec{p}+{\bf C}\vec{V}$, where equity value vector $\vec{V }\in \mathbb{R}^n$ is an $n-$dimensional vector.
+Accordingly, the market value is the equity value rescaled with its self-ownership, resulting in the $n-$dimensional market value vector $\vec{v}=\tilde{{\bf C}}\vec{V}$.
 The solution to the linear matrix equation thus reads